kyj666pao/Game-2048/attributions.md

 # Attributions

 ## When I was making this Game-2048, there were some technical problems that I cannot figure out how to solve by myself.
-The articles below help me solve the problem
+The articles below help me solve the problem.
+Thank you again!

 - [Detecting the pressed arrow key](https://www.geeksforgeeks.org/javascript-detecting-the-pressed-arrow-key/)
 - [Create a 2D array of empty array](https://code.likeagirl.io/create-an-array-of-empty-arrays-7ec77edea546)